azat-co/practicalnode/chapter1/chapter1.md

 ```

 In addition, for including files it’s advisable to use statements with `__dirname` and `path.join()` to insure the paths work across platforms.
-For example, to include a file `messages.js` in a `routes` folder which itself is inside a folder where the currently running script is, use:
+For example, to include a file `messages.js` in a `routes` folder, which itself is inside a folder where the currently running script is, use:

 ```js
 const messages = require(path.join(__dirname, 'routes', 'messages.js'))
 ```

 Using `path.join()` is a recommended approach, because `path.join()` will produce a path with valid slashes (forward or backward depending on your OS).
-You'll also use absolute path which will make `require()` behave in a more robust and predictable manner.
+You'll also use absolute path, which will make `require()` behave in a more robust and predictable manner.

 Oh yeah, if `require()` points to a folder, Node.js attempts to read the `index.js` file in that folder.
 For example, the following statement will import file `index.js` in the folder `routes/messages` *if* there's no file `messages.js` in `routes`: